 Make a fairy house

 If your children love arts and crafts, the garden can stimulate their imagination in new and exciting ways.
 Collect household items like lollipop sticks, buttons and glitter and get to work creating pretty fairy houses to put up in the branches of bushes or around the bases of trees.
-Make sure to bring your fairy house inside over night to stop wildlife eating it and potentially becoming ill.
+Here are 25 DIY ideas for making your own fairy garden, from adorable mushroom lights to upcycling old crockery.

 Plant a family tree